Fujifilm X-H2 Review

 Handling the Fujifilm X-H2

-The X-H2 feels identical to the X-H2S and that is a good thing for the most part.
+The X-H2 feels identical to the X-H2S, which is a good thing for the most part.

 I no longer misfire shots as I did early on with the X-H2S.
-I have adjusted to the exposure compensation dial and enjoy the nicely recessed buttons which are easy to find.
+I have adjusted to the exposure compensation dial and enjoy the nicely recessed buttons, which are easy to find.

 I also enjoy the visual confirmation of settings on the sub-monitor and prefer the grey background with black fonts.